CodeChd/Frontend_Designs/README.md

 ## Welcome! 👋

-this codebasae is a front-end coding challenge from frontendmentor
+this codebasae is a front-end coding challenge from frontendmentor.
+Please checkout other branches